Part 2: Calibration & Imaging of J1849+3024

 ← back to top

-Now that you have executed tclean, you should see a flurry of activity in the logger.
-The algorithm will grid the visibilities with the appropriate weights and produce the PSF, ready for deconvolution and inversion of the visibilities to make our dirty image.
-We can guide the deconvolution process so that it doesn't diverge (as explained in part A of this section).
+Now that you have executed (Linux) tclean / (macOS) run_iclean, you should notice increased activity in the logger.
+The algorithm will grid the visibilities with the appropriate weights and produce the PSF, which is prepared for deconvolution and inversion of the visibilities to create our dirty image.
+We can guide the deconvolution process to ensure it does not diverge (as explained in part A of this section).

-We guidance comes via the use of masks.
-These masks tells CLEAN which pixels should be searched for flux to be removed and the PSF deconvolved.
-These masks should be set in regions which you think contains real flux.
-These typically look like the PSF shape in the case of point sources (see part A of this section for the PSF shape).
-Because we set interactive=True, CASA returns a GUI similar to that shown below where we can set masks and guide the deconvolution process.
+Guidance comes from the use of masks.
+These masks instruct CLEAN on which pixels to search for the flux to be removed and the PSF to be deconvolved.
+The masks should be applied in regions where you believe there is real flux.
+These typically resemble the shape of the PSF in the case of point sources (see part A of this section for the PSF shape).
+Since we set (Linux) interactive=True / (macOS) are using run_iclean, CASA returns a GUI similar to those shown below, where we can set masks and guide the deconvolution process.

-Here we can see the dirty image.
-At the centre of the image, there is a bright source with the characteristic PSF shape around it.
-It is here that we want to set our mask.
+The GUI will display the dirty image.
+At the centre of the image, a bright source with the characteristic PSF shape surrounds it.
+This is where we want to start setting our mask.

-• To set the mask we want to use the region buttons (e.g. ).
-Note that the filled rectangle of the three rectangles on these buttons, corresponds to the mouse buttons.
-These can be adjusted and re-assigned to different mouse buttons by clicking on them.
+• To set the mask, we want to use the region buttons (e.g. (Linux) / (macOS) ).
+(Linux) The filled rectangle among the three rectangles on these buttons corresponds to the mouse buttons.
+These can be adjusted and reassigned to different mouse buttons by clicking on them.

-• The gif below shows how we can set the mask and run the next major cycle.
-Important Note that to set the mask, we need to double-click with the appropriate button (in this case, the right mouse button) and the box should change from green to white.
+• (Linux) The gif below demonstrates how to set the mask and run the next major cycle.
+IMPORTANT: To set the mask, we need to (Linux) double-click with the appropriate button (in this case, the right mouse button) or (macOS) press Shift+A, and the box should change to a solid line.
+Set a mask around the obviously brightest regions and clean interactively; mask new regions or increase the mask size as needed.

-• Once the green arrow button has been pressed, the next major cycle will run and the GUI will freeze.
-This process will remove some flux, deconvolve the PSF and begin the process of generating the model as explained in part A. Once these contributions have been removed from the visibilities, the task will generate another residual image with less bright flux and re-open imview.
+• Once the (Linux) green arrow button or (macOS) single circular arrow has been pressed, the next major cycle will run, causing the GUI to freeze.
+This process will remove some flux, deconvolve the PSF, and begin generating the model as explained in part A. After these contributions have been removed from the visibilities, the task will generate another residual image with less bright flux and will reopen the GUI.

 • Continue with the CLEANing process and modify the mask as appropriate.
-Note that you can delete parts of the mask by clicking on the erase button, overlaying the green box on the region to remove and double clicking to remove that portion.
+Note that you can delete parts of the mask by either (Linux) clicking on the erase button, overlaying the green box on the area to remove, and double-clicking to delete that portion, or (macOS) by drawing a region and pressing the subtract button.

-• Over the course of the CLEAN process you should see the PSF imprint getting removed and the residual turning into noise (or noise + calibration errors).
-Below we show the gif again from part A to show what you should see at the end of each major cycle in your imview GUI.
+• Throughout the CLEAN process, you should observe the PSF imprint being removed and the residual transforming into noise (or noise plus calibration errors).
+Below, we present the GIF again from part A to illustrate what you should see at the end of each major cycle in your GUI.

-• After around 3 major cycles, you should see some low flux density structure appear which shows that our phase calibrator is not a true point source so the assumption from part 1 is slightly wrong.
-We will use the model generated with CLEAN to correct for this soon!
+• After approximately three major cycles, you should observe some low flux density structures appear, indicating that our phase calibrator is not a true point source, so the assumption from Part 1 is slightly incorrect.
+We will soon use the model generated with CLEAN to correct for this!

-• Continue until around major cycle 6, where the source is indistinguishable from noise, and click on the red cross to stop cleaning.
+• Continue until approximately major cycle 6, where the source becomes indistinguishable from noise, and click the red stop button to halt cleaning.

-With CLEAN stopped and completed, the algorithm shall take the model image (the delta functions) convolve it with the fitted PSF i.e. synthesised beam and add this onto the residual image to generate the image.
-Let's have a look at what clean has made:
+With CLEAN stopped and completed, the algorithm will take the model image (the delta functions), convolve it with the fitted PSF, or the synthesised beam, and add this to the residual image to generate the final image.
+Let's examine what CLEAN has produced:

 • Type !ls into the CASA prompt.